AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Bollinger_Bands_Width.md

 * [Indicator parameters](#indicator_parameters)
 * [Visualization](#visualization)

 ## Overview

-Bollinger Bands Width is an indicator derived from Bollinger Bands.
-There are two indicators derived from [Bollinger Bands](Bollinger_Bands): the Bollinger Bands Width and the [Bollinger Bands %B](Bollinger_Bands_B).
+Bollinger Bands Width is an indicator derived from [Bollinger Bands](Bollinger_Bands).

 Non-normalized Bollinger Bands Width measures the distance, or difference, between the upper band and the lower band.
-Bollinger Bands Width decreases as Bollinger Bands narrow and increases as Bollinger Bands widen, because Bollinger Bands are based on the standard deviation.
+Bollinger Bands Width decreases as Bollinger Bands narrow and increases as Bollinger Bands widen because Bollinger Bands are based on the standard deviation.

 Mathematical description of the indicator: [Mathematical Description of Bollinger Bands Width](Mathematical_Description).

 ## Adding indicator

-Bollinger Bands Width indicator is added through the {api:anychart.core.stock.Plot#bbandsWidth}bbandsWidth(){api} method, requiring a mapping with value field in it:
+Bollinger Bands Width indicator is added using the {api:anychart.core.stock.Plot#bbandsWidth}bbandsWidth(){api} method.
+It requires a mapping with the value field in it:

 ```
 var dataTable = anychart.data.table();